chibiboba/JS-120/aaaa Notes/Lesson 2 Notes.md

 - Every single javascript call has its own **execution context**!

+  -  (Bind is not an invocation but also sets execution context)

   ```js
   // That's why bar() has execution context of the global object, rather than `obj`.
   let obj = {